shaner1/Machine_Learning_-_Statistic/README.md

 import
 ```

-## Credits

-Thoughout this project, I have borrowed heavily from the Machine Learning and Statistic module course work belonging to Dr.Ian McLoughlin of GMIt.
-I also replied upon the Scikit-Learn and SciPy documentation.
-For help with markdown, I have referenced this blog https://www.markdownguide.org/basic-syntax/.

-***

 ## Conclusion

 In conclusion, I am happy with how my submission has turned out, but there are a few aspect I would like to improve upon.
 For the Scikit-learn notebook, I wanted to use neural networks, but wasnt able to find a suitable dataset for what I hoped to achieve.
 I invested a lot of time in trying to understand neural networks and seraching for appropriate datasets.
 This was not time wasted as I learnt a lot, but it is time spent that I could have use to better understand the theorical aspect of regression analysis.
 For the my SciPy notebook, I would also improve my explanation of the theory behind ANOVA and hypothesis testing in general.
 I would also have liked to include post hoc tests.